artefactual/archivematica/src/MCPServer/install/README.md

     - **Default:** `"0"`

 - **`ARCHIVEMATICA_MCPSERVER_MCPSERVER_SEARCH_ENABLED`**:
-    - **Description:** controls whether Elasticsearch is enabled.
+    - **Description:** controls what Elasticsearch indexes are enabled.
 This can affect which options the MCP server makes available for user choices.
-E.g., If search is disabled, then the MCP server will not make the "Send to backlong" option available at the "Create SIP(s)" choice point.
+E.g., If set to `false` or `aips`, then the MCP server will not make the "Send to backlong" option available at the "Create SIP(s)" choice point, as it will require the `transfers` indexes.
+Available options:
+        - `true`: all indexes enabled.
+        - `false`: no indexing enabled.
+        - `aips`: only AIPs related indexes.
+        - `transfers`: only Transfers related indexes.
+        - `aips,transfers` (the order does not matter): same as `true`.
     - **Config file example:** `MCPServer.search_enabled`
-    - **Type:** `boolean`
+    - **Type:** `boolean` or `string`
     - **Default:** `true`

 - **`ARCHIVEMATICA_MCPSERVER_MCPSERVER_STORAGE_SERVICE_CLIENT_TIMEOUT`**: